Till1983/project-se19-ss24/README.md

 The HTML files can be found in the **templates** folder.
 The CSS files can be found in the **static** folder.

 You can find a deployed version of the project [here](https://project-se19-ss24.onrender.com).
+I'm currently using a free version of Render, which causes delayed response times after long inactivity, and therefore causes longer loadtimes when you click on the link above.
+I'm trying to find a better solution.

 Go through the following steps to install the requisite software and run the app: